The Body Politic

 What’s really funny is that the genesis of each party came from almost reversed positions.
 Jefferson was a secular humanist whose own political philosophy started from an agrarian influence, and he was the original Republican…or Democrat depending on which party’s website you’re on.

-Could there be a synergy of common goals that could become the answer for better government?
-Could we develop a more civil dialogue so that the experience of our disagreements would be more….agreeable?
+Could there be a synergy of common goals that lead to a more civil dialogue so that the experience of our disagreements would be more….agreeable?